 Now it's time to talk about one of the most important parts of any app - design.

-The interfaces of Apple and Google are completely different and it was done for purpose as well.
+The interfaces of Apple and Google are completely different and it was done for a purpose as well.
 It led to better audience coverage and reached some other marketing goals, but at the same time, it added some pain for the developers and designers in case of converting an app from one platform to another.
 It means that one can’t simply reuse the layouts and design.
 Concept differences, related to the approaches of the companies, are the main “why not” reason.
-Google uses a material design approach while Apple works with HIG (Human Interface Guidelines).
+Google uses a material design approach, while Apple works with HIG (Human Interface Guidelines).
 The best way to see the difference is to have a look at two examples put next to each other.